learn-co-curriculum/fe-css-fundamentals/README.md

 In this case, all the `li` list items that are children of the `ul` will inherit the Arial font from their `ul` parent simply by being inside of it.

-Certain properties like `font-family` can be inherited by a parent, however other propertied by default are not directly inherited, for example
+Certain properties like `font-family` can be inherited by a parent.
+However other propertied by default are not directly inherited.
+See below, for example.

 ```css
 ul {